imanlab/deep_movement_primitives/README.md

 ## Framework and tasks

 ProMPs (Probabilistic Movement Primitives [[1]](#ref-1)) are a probabilistic framework for Motion Primitives, which can encode a distribution of continuous trajectories as a distribution of discrete weights and a set of basis functions.
-We introduced the concept of deep-ProMP, a learning from demonstrations framework, which can be used to map an input (e.g. an image) to the ProMP weights which encode a trajectory or a distribution of trajectories, effectively mapping the input to the trajectory.
+We introduced the concept of deep movement primitives, a learning from demonstrations framework, which can be used to map an input (e.g. an image) to the ProMP weights which encode a trajectory or a distribution of trajectories, effectively mapping the input to the trajectory.

 This framework was applied and tested on two tasks: